OpenCyphal/libcanard/CONTRIBUTING.md

 The tests are located under `/tests/`.
 This directory also contains the top `CMakeLists.txt` needed to build and run the tests on the local machine.
-Essentially, this directory can be considered to be the project root.

 There is no separate storage for the documentation because it is written directly in the header files.
 This works for Libcanard because it is sufficiently compact and simple.